offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 int w {5};
-int *x { &w }; // x points to w int *y { &w }; // y points to w int z = *x;    // z is a copy of whatever x points to, which is w, which means it gets set to 5 *x = 7;        // w is set to 5 through x
+int *x { &w }; // x points to w int *y { &w }; // y points to w int z { *x };   // z is a copy of whatever x points to, which is w, which means it gets set to 5 *x = 7;        // w is set to 5 through x

 int **a { &x }; // a points to x, which points to w (a pointer to a pointer to an int)